interactive-matter/HTTPClient/README.md

 choosen since you can use all the nice fprintff and fscanf routines of avr-libc.
 After reading the response from the stream it has to be closed with the method `closeStream(stream)`

-DO NOT FORGET IT.
+**DO NOT FORGET IT**.
 Each stream has some data attached and if you forget to close the stream you get a memory leak, slowly filling up the precious memory of the Arduino.

 The result code of a HTTP request can be read with getLastReturnCode().
 It returns a integer containing the return code.
 200 indicates that everything was ok.
 For further details refer to http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html

-The HTTPClient has also a debug mode which can be witched on and off by using debug() with parameter 0 as no debug and anything else Ð e.g. -1 Ð as enabling debug output.
+The HTTPClient has also a debug mode which can be switched on and off by using `debug()` with parameter 0 as no debug and anything else Ð e.g. -1 Ð as enabling debug output.
 By default the debug code is disabled.
 If debug is enabled the complete request and response is printed out on the serial connection.
-Very useful if your request do not work.
+Very useful if your request does not work.

 All request take a number of parameters (depending on the request type):

-* the URI - a string (char*) containing the uri - which is normally everything following the hostname of a URL for http://arduino.cc/en/Reference/HomePage it would be Reference/HomePage
+* The URI - a string (char*) containing the uri - which is normally everything following the hostname of a URL for http://arduino.cc/en/Reference/HomePage it would be Reference/HomePage
-* optional parameters as key value pairs.
+* Optional parameters as key value pairs.
 Parameters are appended to a URL like http://myhost/the/uri?parameter-name=parameter-value&other=parameter parameters are values of the struct http_client_parameter.
 It is easiest to do this like: